ejstover/GreatMigration/README.md

 ## Config Conversion

-Convert Cisco configs, map them to Mist switches, and test or push the resulting port settings.

-1. **File area** – drop configs or click **Choose files** to start conversion.
-Use **Clear** to reset.
+Log into Cisco IOS switches over SSH, capture their running configuration, and translate the result into Mist-ready JSON that can be tested or pushed to the cloud.

+1. **Devices** – paste the hostnames or IPs for every switch to collect.
+Connections are executed concurrently with extended timeouts to accommodate distant sites.
+1. **Credentials** – enter the common username/password (with a Show toggle to confirm input).
+Passwords are never logged and only held in memory for the duration of the request.
+1. **Fetch configs** – issues `show running-config` on each device, captures the output, and extracts the hostname so the results list and status updates are easy to correlate.
+1. **Clear** – removes all pending device entries and results.
-2. **Converted JSON Preview** – shows the normalized output for each file.
+1. **Converted JSON Preview** – shows the normalized output for each successful device.
-3. **Batch: Map files to switches** – adds a row per file with the following controls:
+1. **Batch: Map files to switches** – adds a row per converted device with the following controls:
    * **Site** – drop-down listing Mist sites.
 Changing the first site will change all sites below.
 Changing all subsequent sites allows for multi-site deployments.
    * **Device** – drop-down listing switches within the selected site.
    * **Start member** – number box offsetting Juniper virtual-chassis member numbers.